-Italian Salmon with Tomato Basil Salsa is crusted with a homemade spice rub, broiled until cooked perfectly, and then covered in tomatoes, fresh basil, and balsamic vinegar for a restaurant worthy salmon dish that's ready in fifteen minutes.
+Italian Salmon with Tomato Basil Salsa is crusted with a homemade spice rub, broiled until cooked perfectly, and then covered in tomatoes, fresh basil, and balsamic vinegar for a restaurant-worthy salmon dish that's ready in fifteen minutes.

-This Italian Salmon with Tomato Basil Salsa is one of those dishes that is shockingly simple but so full of flavor, you will make it for busy weeknights and dinner parties just the same.
-Served with Crispy Balsamic Brussels Sprouts and Creamy Ricotta Spaghetti Squash or whole wheat pasta, you have a healthy and satisfying meal.
+This Baked Italian Salmon is one of those dishes that is shockingly simple but so full of flavor.
+It works for busy weeknights and dinner parties just the same.
+Serve it with Crispy Balsamic Brussels Sprouts, Creamy Ricotta Spaghetti Squash, or whole wheat pasta, and you have a healthy and tasty meal.

 Plus the leftovers make the most delicious salads and grain bowls.
 This salmon piled over some cooked farro with arugula and tons of the tomato basil salsa is so so good.
 Add some fresh mozzarella cheese or feta and it's to die for.

 Then I just roast a quick cooking veggie like asparagus or zucchini and cook it at the same time as the fish.
 Just place it on a baking sheet or foil, toss it with some olive oil, and cook it on a lower rack in the oven.
 It will cook in about the same amount of time.

 This meal is also super healthy.
 Salmon is often called a superfood since it is packed with nutrients, lean protein, Omega 3 fatty acids, and more.
 Tomatoes are also winners when it comes to healthy packed with lycopene and antioxidants.

-To cook the perfect salmon, it's important to consider three things - the thickness of the salmon, the temperature of the oven, and how well done you like your salmon.
+To cook the perfect salmon, it's important to consider three things - the thickness of the salmon, the temperature of the oven, and how well-done you like your salmon.
 Some people like salmon cooked medium rare and others want it cooked through, flaky, and opaque.
 Depending on your preferences, use the lower edge of the guidelines for more rare fish and the upper end of the guidelines for more flaky, opaque salmon.
 You also may need extra time if you have an especially thick piece of salmon.

 You can cook the salmon for this recipe as suggested in the broiler or use any of the cooking guidelines above depending on what else you are cooking and how quickly you want to cook dinner.